 Biophysics and Physiological Modeling

 There is a growing movement within biology to transform the undergraduate curriculum.
 Major goals are to develop active-learning teaching materials based on educational research, and to engage students in discovery-based activities so that they perceive biology as an evidence-based science with testable hypotheses that are supported by experimental data.
-As part of a National Science Foundation (NSF) grant, I'm developing a series of modules that engage students in inquiry-based activities to introduce them to the process of scientific modeling and validation.
-The modules are a self-contained series of interactive self-study guides for undergraduates (both with and without calculus).
-The modules are designed so that students can complete them without additional assistance, making them suitable for use as stand-alone homework exercises or computer labs, or for a complete discovery-based active-learning course.
+As part of a National Science Foundation (NSF) grant, I'm developing a series of modules (now sample chapters for a book due to be published by Cambridge University Press) that engage students in inquiry-based activities to introduce them to the process of scientific modeling and validation.
+The chapters are a self-contained series of interactive self-study guides for undergraduates (both with and without calculus).
+The chapters are designed so that students can complete them without additional assistance, making them suitable for use as stand-alone homework exercises or computer labs, or for a complete discovery-based active-learning course.

-Module 1 introduces the marble game and provides a gentle introduction to quantitative modeling using Excel.
+These materials are aimed at biology, pre-med and physical science majors interested in learning about physiological systems and processes.
+Chapter 1 introduces the marble game and provides a gentle introduction to quantitative modeling using Excel.
 This marble game provides a realistic conceptual framework for understanding a wide range of molecular transport processes in physiology.
 These transport phenomena are so fundamental to physiology that "Transport Processes" was ranked as the second most important topic in pre-medical education (after "Nucleic Acids") in a 2011 survey conducted by the Association of American Medical Colleges (AAMC).
-Modules 1 and 2 have been peer reviewed by the Archive Board of the American Physiological Society (APS).
-Module 1 was selected to be one of four resources featured on the front page of their NSF-funded online portal: "The APS Archive of Teaching Resources" in November 2011 and Module 2 was a featured "Inquiry-Based K-12 Science" resource in March and April 2012.
-If you’re interested in trying out Module 1, check out the APSArchive listing, the Modules homepage or go straight to Module 1.
+In a 2015 IPLS report, the American Association of Physics Teachers (AAPT), identified transport processes as a crucial topic that is frequently neglected in introductory physics.
+Chapters 1, 2 and 3 have been peer reviewed by the Archive Board of the American Physiological Society (APS).
+Chapter 1 was selected to be one of four resources featured on the front page of their NSF-funded online portal: "Life Science Teaching Resource Community" in November 2011 and Chapter 2 was a featured "Inquiry-Based K-12 Science" resource in March and April 2012.
+If you’re interested in trying out Chapter 1, check out the LifeSciTRC listing, the Chapters homepage or go straight to Chapter 1.

 Once we’ve developed the drug elimination model, we’ll compare it's predictions with published data for elimination of piperacillin (a form of penecillin) by healthy volunteers and intensive care patients on heart-lung machines.
 As we'll discover the marble game model does a fantastic job of predicting what will happen in the healthy volunteers...
 There are numerous other topics that we can investigate with a similar approach including: